VirtualFlyBrain/VFB2/content/en/about/cookies.md

 weight: 21
 ---

-## Cookies we use on Virtual Fly Brain
+## Cookies used by Virtual Fly Brain

 **Last updated: May 2026**